The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global high content screening market exhibited strong growth during 2015-2020.
+The global high content screening market reached a value of US$ 612 Million in 2020.
 Looking forward, IMARC Group expects the market to grow at a CAGR of 8.2% during 2021-2026.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.